Sz-Tim/isRev/ms/msDraft.md

 These criteria, adapted from previous studies [@McCain2009; @McCain2010], are required to ensure the accurate description of the naturally occurring pattern [@McCoy1990; @McCoy2002; @McCain2005b; @Rahbek2005; @NB2008].
 The common richness patterns, however, differ primarily across the lower portion of the elevational gradient [@NB2008].
 Consequently, violations of the second criterion were allowed when the majority of the unsampled region was at high elevations where declining richness had been demonstrated.

-## Study descriptions
 A total of 68 candidate datasets were found (Appendix).
-A number of publications used data from the literature, leaving 47 unique datasets that detailed ant distributions or richness within a single region or along a gradient.
+A number of publications used data from the literature or sampled geographically disparate sites, leaving 47 unique datasets that detailed ant distributions or richness within a single region or along a gradient.
 There were 20 that met all five *a priori* sampling criteria, and 16 of those provided species-level elevational range data.
 Thus, the majority of published studies describing ant richness across elevations did not employ sampling regimes sufficient to confidently capture the underlying richness pattern.
 Nevertheless, the robust datasets included local and regional scales, tropic and temperate zones, mainland and island gradients, and wet and arid climates (Appendix).

-## Pattern definitions
-I classified the ant elevational richness and beta diversity into five categories using definitions from the literature (Fig. 1; [@McCain2009; @McCain2010].
+I classified the ant elevational richness and beta diversity into five categories using definitions from the literature (Fig. 1)[@McCain2009; @McCain2010].
 In decreasing patterns, diversity is highest at the lowest elevation and declines steadily with increasing elevation.
 In low plateau patterns, diversity is consistently high across at least the lowest 300m before declining monotonically.
 Mid-peaks show highest diversity >300m from the mountain base and with at least 25% greater diversity than at the base.